mecvillarina/forge-mecodes-image-to-text/README.md

 - Use the `forge deploy` command when you want to persist code changes.
 - Use the `forge install` command when you want to install the app on a new site.
 - Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.
-- Use the `manifest.yml` for the title of the app
-- In any confluence page, you can add the macro by typing `/forge-mecodes-image-to-text`.
+- Use the `manifest.yml` for the title of the app or you can add the macro by typing `/forge-mecodes-image-to-text` in any confluence page.

 ## Sample Working Output